Author's Note: Hi, welcome to the undisputedly most popular Spec Spidey fanfic on the internet!

 "Spider-Man!"
 Speak of the devil.
-Spidey spun around to find a pair of officers racing towards him – though they couldn't get too close unless they wanted their feet glued to the pavement by the mess Spider-Man had left behind.
-They were a weasel-faced man and a short-haired, darker-skinned woman.
-Spidey recognized them as Sergeants Carter and DeWolff.
+Spidey spun to find a pair of officers racing towards him, though they couldn't get too close unless they wanted their feet glued to the pavement by the mess Spider-Man had left behind.
+They were a weasel-faced man and a short-haired, darker-skinned woman who Spidey recognized as Sergeants Carter and DeWolff.

 DeWolff, however, was less enthused.
 "Isn't stopping petty thieves beneath you?" she spat.
 "The police could've handled this.
-You're just showing off!
 You didn't have to use this much webbing."